FTLiao/Blokus/README.md

 ** The game is implemented by FengTing Liao and ShengHsiung Hsieh.
-If any further development of your own game based on the library of the code here, please give the credit to this page.
+If any further development of your own game based on the library of the code here, please reference this page.